SAP/WebClientDevGuide/README.md

 In case your web app either

-- cannot define the full bridge implementation before the WebClient is loaded
+- cannot define the full bridge implementation before the Web Client is loaded
 - or needs to switch the implementation dynamically based on the state of your web app

 we recommend the following implementation pattern.